 Reason to Journal # 2 Creating a more creative space for yourself

-Amanda Ponzar is the Chief Communications & Strategy Officer at Health Care Charities where they focus in on mental health, and this is how Amanda uses creative journaling;
+Amanda Ponzar is the Chief Communications & Strategy Officer at Community Health Charities where they focus in on mental health, and this is how Amanda uses creative journaling;

 Creative journaling is important for mental health and stress relief and something I do almost every day.
 It provides a healthy outlet to express feelings – anger, depression, sadness, exhaustion, frustration – and allows you to write all your feelings and emotions, whether positive or negative, and to say whatever you want.